-Preheat oven to 300 degrees.
-Spray 9×9 pan with non-stick spray and set aside.
+- Preheat the oven to 300°F degrees.
+Spray 9×9-inch pan with nonstick spray or line with parchment paper.

-For the crust mix the butter, sugar, vanilla and salt in bowl until combined.
+- In a medium bowl, mix the butter, sugar, vanilla, and salt until combined.
 Add flour and mix again.
-Using your hands press the crust mixture into the 9×9 pan until all mixture is evenly distributed.
-Bake for 15 minutes.
+Using your hands, press the crust mixture into the pan until it's evenly distributed.
+Bake 15 minutes.

-To make the crumb topping combine the oats, brown sugar, cinnamon, and flour in small bowl.
-Use your hands or a pastry blender to mix in the butter until the mixture is crumbly.
+- In a small bowl, combine the oats, brown sugar, cinnamon, and flour.
+Using your hands or a pastry blender, mix in the butter until the mixture is crumbly.
 Set aside.

-Remove crust from the oven and then preheat oven to 350 degrees.
-Pour the apple mixture on top of warm crust and use the back of a spoon to press down the apples to lay across smoothly.
-Sprinkle the crumb topping on top of apples until covered.
-Bake for 30-35 minutes, or until golden brown.
+- Remove crust from the oven and preheat the oven to 350°F. Pour the apple filling over the warm crust and use the back of a spoon to press down the apples to lay flat.
+Sprinkle the crumb topping over the apples until covered.
+Bake 30 to 35 minutes, or until golden brown.

-Remove from oven and let rest for 20 minutes at room temperature.
-Then place in the fridge to set for at least 2 hours.
-Cut apple pie bars and serve warm or cold.
-Drizzle the carmel sauce on top just before serving.
+- Remove from oven and let cool 20 minutes.
+Chill in the fridge to set at least 2 hours.
+Cut into bars and serve warm or cold.
+Drizzle the caramel sauce over the top, if desired, just before serving.
 Enjoy!